KMKfw/kmk_firmware/docs/flashing.md

 # Troubleshooting
 ## Windows
-Please join us on the Discord/Matrix server and we can help you out
+Please check out our support page to get in contact with us and the community and we can gladly help you out.

 ## Mac
-Please join us on the Discord/Matrix server and we can help you out
+Please check out our support page to get in contact with us and the community and we can gladly help you out.

 ## Linux/BSD
 Check to see if your drive may have mounted elsewhere with a gui tool.
 Most will give you the directory in the GUI.